How Much Does Homeowners Insurance Cost in New York?

 What is Homeowners Insurance?

-Homeowners insurance covers losses and damages to a homeowner’s apartment and the items in it.
+Homeowners insurance covers losses and damages to a homeowner’s apartment and its items.

-The bare-bones policy—also known as a traditional or standard policy—mostly pays for interior damage, exterior damage, the loss, theft, or damage to personal effects that range from a $2,000 laptop to a pricey engagement ring—but only up to the limit.
+The bare-bones policy—a traditional or standard policy—mostly pays for interior damage, exterior damage, the loss, theft, or damage to personal effects ranging from a $2,000 laptop to a pricey engagement ring—but only up to the limit.

 The policy also covers any injury that occurs while in the apartment.

-Your premiums rate is contingent on the condition and size of your apartment, the style in which it was built, your location, and your credit and claims history.
+Your premium rate is contingent on the condition and size of your apartment, the style in which it was built, your location, and your credit and claims history.

 We’ll explore these in more detail ahead.